To Beef or not to Beef..

-But officials at Veganuary say that the campaign was designed to reach people who are not ready to commit to becoming a vegan year-round.
+But officials at Veganuary say that this campaign was designed to reach people who are not ready to commit to becoming a vegan year-round.
 “We know that the largest hurdles for people going vegan are convenience and taste,” said Wendy Matthews, the group’s U.S. director in Los Angeles.
 “Veganuary exists to help people discover delicious plant-based food and see how easy it is.”

 And even if someone doesn’t commit to veganism, there are still benefits.
-It is estimated that if Veganuary got 350,000 people to give up meat and dairy for month, it would reduce carbon emissions by 45,000 tons.
+It is estimated that if Veganuary got 350,000 people to give up meat and dairy for a month, it would reduce carbon emissions by 45,000 tons.

 That is more than a small difference.

 Considerations: Whatever your reason for going vegan, we suggest that you take a few things into account.
 Firstly, start small.
-If you are a large consumer of meat and fish, perhaps eating less of this would be nice break for your system.
+If you are a large consumer of meat and fish, perhaps eating less of this would be a nice break for your system.
 We could all do with eating more fresh fruit and veg and if one less ‘meat’ meal helps you to do this, that has to be a positive thing.
 Don’t beat yourself up if you try it and it doesn’t work for you.
 It’s not for everyone.

 Don’t think that a vegan diet is all about nuts and chickpeas!
 There are some really delicious recipes and meals out there that ate veggie or vegan and we guarantee that you will be surprised!
 Eating out if / when you are practicing a veggie / vegan diet is not nearly as restrictive as it used to be.
-Most restaurant are embracing vegan options on their menus now.
+Most restaurants are embracing vegan options on their menus now.